MuteJester/Java_Brain/README.md

 _Ploting Logistic Regression Algorithm_

 <img src="Examples/Logistic_regression_shoots.png" alt="Logo" width="600" height="600">
-Java Brain Offers Binary Logsitic Regression As Well As Multivariable Logistic Regression in the following exmaple a fast method for immediate ploting of a logistic regression model. the logistic regression functionality as well as the linear regression can be used as pleased the methods return the weights resulting after computing the optimal state using gradient descent;
+Java Brain Offers Binary Logistic Regression As Well As Multivariable Logistic Regression in the following example a fast method for immediate plotting of a logistic regression model. the logistic regression functionality, as well as the linear regression, can be used as pleased the methods return the weights resulting after computing the optimal state using gradient descent;